unageek/inari/src/_docs/conformance.md

 12. What is the result of Level 3 operations for invalid inputs?

     inari prevents creation of invalid interval datums.
-For invalid inputs, bare interval constructors return an [`Err`] with the empty interval, and decorated interval constructors return an [`Err`] with a NaI.
-See also the answer to c.5.
+For invalid inputs, bare interval constructors return an [`Err`] with either [`IntervalErrorKind::UndefinedOperation`] or [`IntervalErrorKind::PossiblyUndefinedOperation`].
+See also the answers to b.3 and c.5.

 13. What are the interchange representations of the fields of the standard Level 3 representation listed in 14.4?